sebalesraim/FuzzyNetworkFeat/README.md

 ## Acknowledgments
-The authors thank Alice Schwarze and Jean-Gabriel Young for their time and valuable suggestions.
+The authors thank Alice Schwarze and Jean-Gabriel Young for useful discussions and valuable suggestions.

 ## Credits
 Please cite the accompanying paper if you use our codes in your study.